chrios/foodmate/README.md

 $config['admin_email']
 ```

+### Setup

+Browse to your site.
+You will be presented with a login screen.
+The default credentials are

+username: admin
+password: admin

 ## Deployment

 Foodmate is tested with nginx and there is a sample configuration file in the base directory, foodmate.conf.